TheHitchhikersGuideToFinance/TheTravelGuide/content/digging_resources/alternatives_to_main_stream_media/_index.md

-Main stream media has it drawbacks, as illustrated in the video below.
+Main stream media has drawbacks, as illustrated in the video below.

 {{< addmp4vid news_propaganda.mp4>}}